 While there is no specific deadline for applying for a private loan during the semester you are attending; please be aware processing can take up to three weeks once NDSU receives the request.
 You should apply as soon as possible to allow enough time for lender to process your application, loan approval, school processing, follow-up paperwork (if applicable), and funds to be applied to you/your students NDSU student account.

 - Summer 2019 Semester Only - May 15, 2019

 - 2019-2020 Academic Year - July 15, 2019

 - Fall 2019 Semester Only - July 15, 2019

 - Spring 2020 Semester Only - November 15, 2019

 Other Private Student Loan Options

 There are other private student loan options.
-If your parents prefer to be the primary borrower of the loan rather than co-signer then you may want to consider the Federal Direct PLUS Loan .
-If you a North Dakota resident, you may meet the requirements for the Gabriel Brown Trust Loan.
+If your parents prefer to be the primary borrower of the loan rather than the co-signer, then you may want to consider the Federal Direct PLUS Loan .
+If you are a North Dakota resident, you may meet the requirements for the Gabriel Brown Trust Loan.

 Frequently Asked Questions